Learning

 How do I get my money back from a vending machine?

 Start by checking the machine for a customer service phone number or vendor label.
-If it’s a branded soda machine, you can often request a refund directly from the beverage company.
-If it’s a local operator, contact the vendor listed on the machine.
-If there’s no vendor info, ask the property manager or front desk for the service provider.
+If it’s a branded soda machine, you can request a refund directly from the beverage company.
+For local operators, contact the vendor listed on the machine.
+If no vendor info is available, ask the property manager or front desk for assistance.

 What should I do first if a vending machine takes my money?

-Take a quick photo of the machine’s front (including the machine number/ID, vendor sticker, and payment area).
-Note the date/time, your selection, and whether it was cash or card.
-Then contact the number on the machine, or property management if no number is listed.
+Take a photo of the machine’s front showing the machine number or ID, vendor sticker, and payment area.
+Note the date, time, your selection, and payment method (cash or card).
+Then contact the number on the machine or property management if no number is listed.

 Can I get a refund from a Coca-Cola vending machine?